Tuesday, April 7, 2026

 The waiter and part owner was hilarious his name is Poly and said "what the heck, his father was into fabric i.e. polyester".
 More jokes, he comes from England and then told us his sad saga about his love life and missing his dog (the ex took it).
 Music was great spanning decades of favourites for all and we played a game using the app Shazam that identifies the music and performance, a guessing game which I was rubbish at but enjoyed.
 Anyway it was an entertaining evening.
 The entrance to this restaurant has dangerously narrow steep steps but we all made it safely.

 Next morning downtown to *ice cream* for crepe and omelette which was okay but the people and dog watching was just as good as the marina.
 Work again in the afternoon for them but I went to a used book store and spent a lot of time there hunting the dusty shelves, happy, happy!
 This is a store I've been to before, different people at the tills but feels like a musty, old person's forgotten library.
 It is not, but books are shelved by language and it's a treasure hunt because they are not filed any other way except loosely by subject.
 Fun for me, always the bookworm.
-Dinner was at Dumpling House, they had been closed for vacation until the end of March, the proprietor is a friendly Vietnamese? woman who treats everyone like a friend and shares bits of her life with her customers.
+Dinner was at Dumpling House, Momo, they had been closed for vacation until the end of March, the proprietor is a friendly Nepali woman who treats everyone like a friend and shares bits of her life with her customers.
 The food is top notch, familiar from the first year they started the business and we found it.
 Yummy!
 Different also to regular fare either here or in Sevilla.

 A general observation is that many, many people have dogs and since Angela and Ryan are "dog crazy" they always get a pet or scratch when walking by.